Pathways - our new way of learning

 Who are our Pathways Guides?

-Below is a link to the section of the TI website regards Pathways Guides – please note that not all links and documents are accessible yet, some are password protected until roll-out and the District does not yet have access to the password.
+Below is a link to the section of the TI website regards Pathways Guides – please note that not all links and documents are publicly accessible.

 TOASTMASTERS INTERNATIONAL PATHWAYS GUIDES